LucidVi/ConsumerStudyETL/README.md

     9. Once we have updated both the "stock_info" and "retail_agg" (The aggregate table in the database).
         We perfor an INNER JOIN on "StockCode" on both these tables to get an output of a csv file for us to perform our visual analysis on and build the dashboard from.

+Data Cleaning:

+        InvoiceDate is converted to timestamp.type
+        Following checks are done on the data:
+            · Invoice number should be integer and length 6 · Stock Code should be integer and length 5 · Quantity should be integer
+            · Invoice Date has to be timestamp.type
+            · UnitPrice is Double
+            · CustomerID should be integer of length 5

+        No Null Values allowed in the final dataset All Duplicates are removed from the table Audit log is maintained for values not passing the checks.

 Tables: